-\section{Affine semigroups and the Gorenstein property}
+\subsection{Affine semigroups and the Gorenstein property}

-As Stanley's result in \cite{stanley78} suggests, the combinatorics of a grading on an algebra can be used to determine if that algebra has the Gorenstein property.
-An extremal instance of this connection is present in the characterization of the Gorenstein property for a normal affine semigroup algebra.
-Let $\mathcal{C} \subset \R^n$ be a positive polyhedral cone pointed at the origin, which is integral with respect to a lattice $\mathcal{M} \subset \R^n$; this means the following:
+Stanley's result in \cite{stanley78} illustrates the principle that the combinatorics of a grading on a Cohen-Macaulay algebra can be used to determine if that algebra has the Gorenstein property.
+The characterization of the Gorenstein property for a normal affine semigroup algebra is an extremal instance of this.
+Let $\mathcal{C} \subset \R^n$ be a \emph{positive polyhedral cone pointed at the origin}, which is \emph{integral with respect to a lattice} $\mathcal{M} \subset \R^n$, defined as:\\

 \begin{enumerate} \item $\mathcal{C}$ is the intersection of a finite number of half spaces $H_{F_i} = \{v \in \R^n | F_i(v) \geq 0\}$, $F_i: \R^n \to \R$ is linear, and the extremal rays of $\mathcal{C}$ all contain a point from $\mathcal{M}$,\\ \item There is a linear function $F: \R^n \to \R$ such that $F(w) \geq 0$ for all $w \in \mathcal{C}$. \\ \end{enumerate}